jkempf42/kube-volttron/cluster-config/README.md

 install Nginx Plus if you want, but these instructions were developed with open source Nginx.

-Note that you can't configure Nginx yet because you need to know the IP address and port of the NodePort service `vcentral` will be using, which will come when we install `vcentral`.
+We'll configure Nginx after the `vcentral` service is installed.
+The instructions are in [`../central-node/README.md`](../central-node/README.md).

 ## Configuring both VMs for the Kubernetes cluster